-The Company and HP A&M consummated the asset acquisition pursuant to the Arkansas River Agreement on August 31, 2006.
-As consideration for the Acquired Assets, on August 31, 2006, the Company issued HP A&M 3,000,000 shares of Pure Cycle common stock valued at approximately \$36.2 million.
-The Company also granted HP A&M the right to receive ten percent (10%) of the Company's gross proceeds, or the equivalent thereof, from the sale of the next 40,000 water taps (the "Tap Participation Fee") (the 40,000 figure was reduced to 39,470 at the August 31, 2006 closing date because HP A&M sold certain assets and properties not related to the FLCC shares which were subject to the Arkansas River Agreement and were available for credits against the Tap Participation Fee).
-The Tap Participation Fees were valued at approximately \$45.6 million on August 31, 2006.
-The Tap Participation Fee will be due and payable once the Company has sold a water tap and received the consideration due for such water tap.
-After five years, under circumstances defined in the Arkansas River Agreement, the Tap Participation Fee can increase to 20% and the number of water taps subject to the Tap Participation Fee would be correspondingly reduced by half.
-The entire Tap Participation Fee is subject to acceleration in the event of a merger, reorganization, sale of substantially all assets, or similar transactions and in the event of bankruptcy and insolvency events.
+The Company and HP A&M consummated the Arkansas River Agreement on August 31, 2006.
+As consideration for the Acquired Assets, on August 31, 2006, the Company issued HP A&M 3.0 million shares of Pure Cycle common stock.
+Pursuant to Emerging Issues Task Force Issue No. 99-12 Determination of the Measurement Date for the Market Price of Acquirer Securities Issued in a Purchase Business Combination the common stock issued to HP A&M was valued at approximately \$36.2 million.
+The Company also granted HP A&M the right to receive ten percent (10%) of the Company's gross proceeds, or the equivalent thereof, from the sale of the next 40,000 water taps (the "Tap Participation Fee").
+As of the closing date, the Tap Participation Fee was valued at approximately \$45.6 million.
+The Tap Participation Fee is described in greater detail below.